cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-12-10-support-over-christmas-period.md

 ## VS Code usage with JASMIN

-Users wishing to use VSCode with JASMIN should NOT do this on any login node: an automated process has now been set up to kill vscode processes on login nodes.
+Users wishing to use VSCode with JASMIN should NOT do this on any login node: an automated process has now been set up to kill vscode processes on login nodes (since login nodes are not for running any user processes).

-Please see the {{<link "https://help.jasmin.ac.uk/docs/interactive-computing/access-from-vscode/">}}VSCode help page{{</link>}} for the recommended routes, but note that your local `~/.ssh/config` can now be updated to use the single login service mentioned above.
+Please see the {{<link "https://help.jasmin.ac.uk/docs/interactive-computing/access-from-vscode/">}}VSCode help page{{</link>}} for the recommended routes (normally, to a sci server but via a `ProxyJump` directive specifying the login service).
+So your local `~/.ssh/config` should now be updated to use the single login service mentioned above for the `ProxyJump` directive.

 ## JASMIN scheduled maintenance day 27 Jan 2026